 The evaluation manager integrates comments into the draff TOR, as appropriate, and passes the TOR to the responsible evaluation focal point for approval.
 Copies of the final TOR are then sent to the same group of stakeholders who provided comments on the draft.

-Checklist 1: Writing the terms of reference
+Checklist 1: Writing terms of reference

-Checklist 2: Rating TOR quality
+Checklist 2: Rating the quality of terms of reference

 Checklist 5: Preparing the evaluation report

 3.6 The evaluation budget